optimizely/next-js-starter-kit/README.md

 # Optimizely Next.js Starter Kit

-The goal of this repo is to get you to a running NextJS app with Optimizely as fast as possible.
+The goal of this repo is to get you to a running NextJS app with [Optimizely React SDK](https://github.com/optimizely/react-sdk) as fast as possible.

 ## Prerequisites